Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Related Work

 We will largely focus on bandit feedback, which is a natural algorithm design principle for algorithmic pricing.
 Sellers set a price, and they learn their profit for this price in the next period.
 They often have no or only incomplete information about the demand model or the strategies used by all other sellers.
 This is particularly true on large online retail platforms where there are many substitutes for a good.
 We also include experiments with full feedback, and our theoretical results cover both bandit-feedback and full-feedback algorithms.

-Exponential Weights, Follow-the-Perturbed-Leader (FTPL), Online Gradient Descent, or Online Mirror Descent are all algorithms that satisfy the no-regret property (which does not make any assumptions on the feedback model).
-Exponential Weights (or the Exp3 variant) uses bandit feedback and updates the weights associated with each action based on the cumulative reward observed for that action.
-The algorithm then chooses actions with probabilities proportional to their weights.
+Exponential Weights, Follow-the-Perturbed-Leader (FTPL), Online Gradient Descent, or Online Mirror Descent are all algorithms that satisfy the no-regret property (which does not make assumptions on the feedback model).
+Exponential Weights (or the Exp3 variant) uses bandit feedback.

 Exp3 is also a \textit{mean-based algorithm} \citep{braverman_selling_2018}, a property of online optimization algorithms that will play an important role in our analysis.
 Informally, if the mean reward of action $a$ is significantly larger than the mean reward of action $b$, the learning algorithm will choose action $b$ with negligible probability.
 Apart from Exp3, also Multiplicative Weights Update (MWU), and FTPL are mean-based.
 We will show that such algorithms converge to a Nash equilibrium in versions of the Bertrand competition.